 Physical commodities trading refers to the actual movement of goods from place to place in the world—work that is done largely by seagoing vessels.
 The gasoline or diesel that fuel vehicles.
 The metals that make up electric cars and batteries.
-The oil or Natural gas is a fossil fuel composed mainly of methane, a hydrocarbon compound.
-It is formed deep beneath the Earth's surface as a result of the decomposition of organic matter...
+The oil or Natural Gas Natural gas is a naturally occurring hydrocarbon gas mixture consisting primarily of methane (CH4), but commonly includes varying amounts of other higher alkanes, and sometimes a small percentage...
 Read more that heat homes.
 The components of the plastics that make up the multitude of goods used every day.
 Even the building blocks of the medicines that keep us healthy.
 They most all spend some time at sea.

 At Gunvor, we believe it is important to always remember the physical nature of our business and that every day we have more than 100 vessels on the water, moving safely between the major ports of the world.